OfficeDev/Office-Add-in-samples/Samples/office-keyboard-shortcuts/README.md

 - Office on the web
   - Excel
   - Word

+    > **Note**: The keyboard shortcut feature is currently being rolled out to Word on the web.
+If you test the feature in Word on the web at this time, the shortcuts may not work if they're activated from within the add-in's task pane.
+We recommend to periodically check [Keyboard Shortcuts requirement sets](https://learn.microsoft.com/javascript/api/requirement-sets/common/keyboard-shortcuts-requirement-sets) to find out when the feature is fully supported.

 - Office on Windows
   - Excel: Version 2111 (Build 14701.10000)
   - Word: Version 2408 (Build 17928.20114)